Frequently asked questions

 Learn more about how to share branch versioned data

-The Utility Network Package Tools include geoprocessing tools to stage, import, and export a utility network.
+The Utility Network Package toolbox contains geoprocessing tools to stage, import, and export a utility network.
 The tools are designed to work with an asset package to create a utility network schema, load sample data, and import and export a utility network.

-To learn more, see an overview of the Utility Network Package Tools.
+To learn more, see An overview of the Utility Network Package toolbox.

 Usage